leiyakenney/enigma_1906/README.md

 In addition to encrypting, our Enigma was also to be able to decrypt, using a runner file, based upon the key and date that were used for the encryption.

+## Contributor
+Enigma was created by Leiya Kenney as a Back End Mod 1 project at Turing School of Software and Design

 ### Versions
 * Ruby 2.4.1